felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 In its indicative function, an emblem signals affiliation with the International Red Cross and Red Crescent Movement.

 Since 1949, the Geneva Conventions have been revised.
-AP I contains additional regulations on how parties to conflict could communicate their status using technical means, like radar transponders and radio signals.
+AP I contains additional regulations on how parties to conflict can communicate their status using technical means, like radar transponders and radio signals.
 Recognizing that technology may progress rapidly, the amendment process for AP I is streamlined.
 For example, this process could begin through expert consultations convened by the ICRC.